brandimason/BookWorm/README.md

 2. Navigate into your local directory and open the contents in your preferred code editor
 3. Run `pipenv install` to install dependencies
 4. Run `pipenv shell` to create virtual environment
+5. CD into lib and then again into db
-5. From the project directory, run `python3 lib/seed.py` to populate the database with puzzles
+6. From the project directory, run `python seed.py` to populate the database with books